camerongilbert134/learn-software-engineering/browser-development/1-html/README.md

 <!DOCTYPE html>
 ```

 You will notice the above has no version information.
 That's what I mean by it got easier.
-It prior versions you would need to be specific about which version of html you wanted.
+In prior versions you would need to be specific about which version of html you wanted.

 ## The basic elements for every document